Mindset Matters: How to practice mindful spending

 Thanks to credit and debit cards – and digital payment platforms like Apple Pay and Google Pay – cash isn’t always king.
 In fact, a recent U.S. Bank Cash Behavior Study found that 50 percent of survey respondents carry cash less than half the time.
 Buck the trend and stop at an ATM before your next shopping trip.
 By withdrawing only what you need, you’ll be less likely to overspend.
 If you can leave your debit and credit cards at home, that’s even better.

-Adjust your budget for the “new normal”
+Adjust your budget for your current lifestyle

 Plan for next year